 Step 1.
-Contact your mortgage servicer for the correct address for correspondence.
-This will be the legal address of the servicer.
-Some servicers will have a specific address for a Qualified Written Request (QWR).
-This is a different address than where you mail the payment or from where you get the periodic statements.
+Contact your mortgage servicer for the correct address for legal correspondence.
+You must use the legal (registered) address of the servicer.
+Some servicers actually have a specific address for a Qualified Written Request (QWR).
+This is a different address than where you mail the payment or from where you get the periodic statements or notices.
 This procedure was established per the Real Estate Settlement Procedures Act (RESPA).

 Step 2.
 You may utilize the following template provided by HUD for your QWR.
 Or you may click here to open and read the information or you may copy and paste the pertinent paragraphs (opening and closing) as show below.
 Focus your thoughts and keep your letter brief and specific to the topic.